 Vietnamese Pho recipe

 This Pho recipe has been in the works for a while now.
-It’s been quietly made and remade by various RecipeTin family members since our trip to Vietnam 6 months ago.
+It’s been quietly made and remade by various RecipeTin family members since our first trip to Vietnam.
 We’ve compared notes, debated furiously about how the latest iteration compared to the (many) bowls of Pho soup we slurped during our travels, and our favourite Pho restaurants back home here in Sydney.

-We take our Pho very seriously in the RecipeTin family.
+We take our Pho very seriously.
 One of the greatest noodle soups in the whole world commands respect!